 There are 3 main areas of the sales transaction.

 - Negotiation – Buyers and sellers of a business almost never want the same thing.
 The buyer wants cheap – the seller wants expensive.
 The buyer wants accounts receivable – but the seller wants accounts receivable.
 The buyers wants to take his time – the seller wants to sell fast.
 And so on.
 Negotiation is the interaction between the two opposing forces that finds common ground and gets the deal done.
 Sellers have to be ready and willing to negotiate if they want a good, clean sale.
-They rely on the business broker to negotiate for them and act as a buffer to soften the friction between the parties.
+They rely on the business advisor or broker to negotiate for them and act as a buffer to soften the friction between the parties.

 - Coordination – other professionals come into play in most business for sale deals.
 These might be escrow officers, lawyers, accountants, inspectors, bankers…the list goes on.
 In a business sale transaction, the seller has to be willing to work with all of these people to get the deal done.
-Typically, the business broker is the one point of contact to connect these different cogs in the wheel.
+Typically, the business advisor or broker is the one point of contact to connect these different cogs in the wheel.
 But the seller (and the buyer) have to be ready and able to accommodate.
-Selling a business is such a monumental and personal event, brokers help sellers by bringing all the parts together, in the right time frame.
+Selling a business is such a monumental and personal event, they help sellers by bringing all the parts together, in the right time frame.

-- Counsel – though not offering legal or tax advice (unless they are appropriately licensed), brokers are there to point the way.
+- Counsel – though not offering legal or tax advice (unless they are appropriately licensed), advisors and brokers are there to point the way.
 As professionals, they can and should see potential problems as the sale progresses.
 Selling a business, especially one that has consumed decades of the seller’s life, is a highly volatile, emotional event.
 No surprise there.
-One of the main benefits of a broker handling the sale is his neutrality; a broker cares about the business but doesn’t view it like the seller.
+One of the main benefits of a broker handling the sale is his neutrality; an intermediary cares about the business but doesn’t view it like the seller.
 He can separate himself from it and thus it is easier for him to react rationally, and he can counsel a seller to make decisions for the betterment of all parties to the deal.

 7. Follow Through on the Sale